codedecde/DeepSpeedExamples/Intro101/README.md

 ```

-The parameters are explained in more details in the doctstring of `train`.
+The parameters are explained in more details in the docstring of `train`.

 ---
 💡 **_Tip:_** If you have a GPU available, you can use it to considerably speedup your training.
 Simply set the `local_rank` to the GPU you want to run it on.
 Eg: for a single GPU machine this would look like